nkvk4d/LFM/README.md

 # LFM (Light Film Maker)
-Light Film Maker is a program for creating light animations

-This project is licensed under the GNU General Public License v3.0 (GPLv3).
-This software incorporates the following third-party components: simple-graphics-stack — graphics engine written in Rust by BreadAboba228.
+Light Film Maker is a program for creating light animations This software incorporates the following third-party components: simple-graphics-stack — graphics engine written in Rust by BreadAboba228.
 Licensed under: MIT License.